oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

   dependencies==cloud-eureka,cloud-feign,data-rest,web,okta | tar -xzvf -
 ````

 You might notice the `api-gateway` project doesn't have `cloud-gateway` as a dependency.
-That's because I started without it and didn't add it until I need to proxy requests by path.
+That's because I started without it and didn't add it until I needed to proxy requests by path.

-After creating these three projects, I ran `chmod +x gradlew` in each project to make the Gradle wrapper executable.
+After creating these three projects, I ran `chmod +x gradlew` in each directory to make the Gradle wrapper executable.

 ## Service Discovery with Netflix Eureka